AsbertMa/QueryLib/README.md

 - __Support querying a special contract data__
   - Generate the code of the models with the contract （Tool）
   - Generate the querying code for the models （Tool）
-  - Deplay the querying code （Tool）
+  - Deploy the querying code （Tool）
 - __Support querying complex relationship contracts data__
   - Upgrade the above tools for the feature